gem5/website/_pages/documentation/general_docs/gpu_models/gcn3.md

 docker build -t <image_name> .
 ```

-To pull the pre-built docker image:
+To pull the pre-built docker image (Note the `v21-2` tag, to get the correct
+image for this release):
 ```
-docker pull gcr.io/gem5-test/gcn-gpu
+docker pull gcr.io/gem5-test/gcn-gpu:v21-2
 ```
-You can also put `gcr.io/gem5-test/gcn-gpu` as the image in the docker run command without pulling beforehand and it will be pulled automatically.
+You can also put `gcr.io/gem5-test/gcn-gpu:v21-2` as the image in the docker run command without pulling beforehand and it will be pulled automatically.

 #### Building gem5 using the image
-See square in [gem5 resources](https://resources.gem5.org/resources/square) for an example of how to build gem5 in the docker.
+See square in [gem5 resources](https://gem5.googlesource.com/public/gem5-resources/+/refs/heads/stable/src/gpu/square/) for an example of how to build gem5 in the docker.
 Note: these directions assume you are pulling the latest image automatically.

 #### Building & running a GPU application using the image
-See [gem5 resources](https://resources.gem5.org/) for examples of how to build and run GPU applications in the docker.
+See [gem5 resources](https://gem5.googlesource.com/public/gem5-resources/+/refs/heads/stable/src/gpu) for examples of how to build and run GPU applications in the docker.

 ## **ROCm**